Scalingo/documentation/source/internals/container-sizes.md

 ## Availability of the sizes

-Our free tier only gives you access to medium containers, if you want to use another kind of size, please [fill your billing profile and payment method](https://my.scalingo.com/apps/billing)
+Our free tier only gives you access to small and medium containers, if you want to use another kind of size, please [fill your billing profile and payment method](https://my.scalingo.com/apps/billing)